DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_use-case-depth.md

 - **Loyalist (Prospect)**
   - Likely already emotionally attached to Perazzi or Italian guns.
   - Emphasize heritage, continuity, and “finally joining” what they’ve admired.
-  - Language: “You’ve likely been around Perazzi long enough to feel how it lives on the course…”
+  - Language: “If Perazzi has been on your radar for a while, you may already have a sense of how it lives on the course…”

 - **Prestige Buyer (Prospect)**
   - Sensitive to environment, curation, and what ownership communicates.